dessa-oss/atlas/examples/README.md

 ### one_hot_encode

 Simple illustration of the unobtrusiveness of Foundations syntax.
+Please have a look at `one_hot_encode/__main__.py` for more info.

 `python -m one_hot_encode`

 ### replacing_nulls

 Simple illustration of the unobtrusiveness of Foundations syntax.
+Please have a look at `replacing_nulls/__main__.py` for more info.

 `python -m replacing_nulls`